D.C. Medical Examiner has no plans to autopsy fetuses removed from antiabortion activist’s home, officials say

 PAAU said in a statement Thursday evening that it received the fetuses from a “whistleblower” who worked at Washington Surgi-Clinic, a D.C. abortion clinic, and had arranged for police to pick them up because they believe the fetuses were aborted illegally.

-The clinic did not respond to a requests for comment from The Washington Post, but its website says it performs abortions up to 27 weeks of pregnancy, which is at the very end of the second trimester.
+The clinic declined to comment, but its website says it performs abortions up to 27 weeks of pregnancy, which is at the very end of the second trimester.

 Handy and other members of her group scheduled a news conference Tuesday where they said they would share details.